HwangNara/nexon-git-class/class/README.md

     ---

     On branch main
+    Your branch is ahead of 'origin/main' by 1 commit.
+      (use "git push" to publish your local commits)

     Changes to be committed:
-    (use "git reset HEAD <file>..." to unstage)

-    new file:   index.md
+      (use "git restore --staged <file>..." to unstage) new file:   index.md
     ```
 - `Modified` 에서 진행
   - ```bash